severalnines/docs/installation.rst

 Installer Script (install-cc)
 `````````````````````````````

 Installer script is the recommended way to install ClusterControl.
-The script must be downloaded and executed on the ClusterControl node, which performs all necessary steps to install and configure the ClusterControl's packages and dependencies on that particular host.
-It also supports offline installation with `NO_INET=1` variable exported, however you have to have mirrored repository enabled or MySQL and Apache installed and running on that host beforehand.
+The script must be downloaded and executed on ClusterControl node, which performs all necessary steps to install and configure ClusterControl's packages and dependencies on that particular host.
+It also supports offline installation with `NO_INET=1` variable exported, however you need to have mirrored repository enabled or MySQL and Apache installed and running on that host beforehand.
 The script assumes that the host can install all dependencies via operating system repository.

 On ClusterControl server, run following commands: